-Finally, to improve performance a combination of the above schemes is possible; for example, a protocol based mainly on reservation, but which also has a random access part for urgent traffic.
+Finally, to improve performance, a combination of the above schemes is possible; for example a protocol that is based mainly on reservation, but has also a random-access part for urgent traffic.
 However, attention should be paid in order not to make such a protocol too complex and difficult to implement and operate.